Motorcycling Australia- National Integrity Framework

 Maintaining the integrity of motorcycling in Australia is of the utmost importance to MA.
 The Sport’s integrity is founded on its culture of competing clean and “doing your best”.
-With the purpose of fortifying our Sport’s culture, MA is adopting and implementing an Integrity Framework that promotes:

 - Participation in our Sport free of performance enhancing substances and methods;